CondensedMilk7/primordial-soup/README.md

 Does the application have any issues?
 Would you like to have a new feature added?
 Open a new issue in the `issues` section.

 Thinking about adding a new feature to this app? or some simple improvements and refactors?
 Any contribution that improves the app is welcome!
-Simply fork or clone this repository, create a branch following the standard [branch naming](https://gist.github.com/revett/88ee5abf5a9a097b4c88) and [commit conventions](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) and create a pull request to the `develop` branch.
-Message me at pridon@primordialsoup.info if you have any ideas, questions or issues.
+Simply fork this repository, create a branch following the standard [branch naming](https://gist.github.com/revett/88ee5abf5a9a097b4c88) and [commit conventions](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) and create a pull request to the `develop` branch.
+Message me at pridontetradze@gmail.com if you have any ideas, questions or issues.

 ## Features to be added